 The lead applicant must be a public sector institution or authority (other applicants – in a consortium, for example – can be private, semi-public, NGO or academic).

-Projects/cases have to belong to one of the two administrative categories:
+Projects/cases have to belong to one of the three administrative categories:

-The supra-local and local level refers to the administrative and political levels below the regional level.
+The supra-local or local level refers to the administrative and political levels below the regional level.

 France: national level; regional level: régions (mainland and overseas regions); supra-local and local level:départements, municipalités.